Environmental & Community Outreach

 Educational tours of the Fairborn Cement Company’s facilities are frequently provided to Ohio teachers.
 This group of teachers are with the group Science Teaching for Ohio’s New Economy (STONE).
 Project STONE is a two-week continuing education class and emphasizes that everything we use has to be either grown or mined.

 Reclaimed Quarry Site

 The Fairborn Cement Company takes pride in our conservation efforts and how our quarries are reclaimed.
-We far exceed the reclamation requirements of the Ohio Department of Natural Resources (ODNR) and our sites are Wildlife Habitat Council (WHC) Certified.
+We far exceed the reclamation requirements of the Ohio Department of Natural Resources (ODNR).
 After reclamation, our quarries improve the local wildlife habitat and have many potential beneficial end uses.